 - Rip DVD to popular video and audio formats with lossless quality

 - Rip DVD in batches at lightning-fast speed

 - Feature edit options to customize videos

-- Work with Enlarger AI to improve the video resolution from 480p to 1080p
+- Work with the video upscaler - Enlarger AI to improve the video resolution from 480p to 1080p

 - Free for a 30 day trial period only

 Blu Ray vs HD DVD, which video format would you choose to watch your favorite movies?
 Both HD DVD and Blu Ray are next-generation optical disc video formats with the high definition video quality.
 However, differences lie in HD DVD vs Blu Ray quality, storage capacity, and cost.
 Blu-Ray player has advanced protections against piracies and much more storage capacity, while HD DVD is less expensive than Blu-ray.

 Furthermore, many of us prefer not to use any physical medium to store our favorite shows.
 Thanks to DVDFab DVD ripper and DVDFab Blu ray ripper that can easily convert your DVDs and Blu-rays to digital formats that can be stored in your Android, iPhones, PC, and laptops.

 Q1: Can you play Hd DVDs on Blu-ray players?